vl-ovs/ansible_repo/README.md

 # ansible_repo
 Repository for Ansible test environment.
-Using Absible implemented chain (in the AWS cloud): http_client -> nginx -> Gunicorn/wsgi -> MyApp.py/Django.
+Using Absible implemented chain (in the AWS cloud): http_client -> nginx -> Gunicorn/wsgi -> MyApp.py/Django -> DB postgresql.
 Without support of HTTPS yet (in progress).
+Implemented without the use of containers (for now. in progress). link to the server that was deployed using ansible: http://3.127.233.13